Productizing Your Way to a Predictable Income

 The cost is known upfront.
 You know exactly when an Uber will arrive.
 Reliability from drivers is almost guaranteed, and the comfort and experience is next to predictable.

 Which begs the question, could you achieve such predictability in your business and see it take off?

-You might say that achieving predictability in a service-based business is tough, and you’d be right, but it’s certainly not impossible.
+You might say that achieving predictability in a service-based business is tough.
+You’d be right, but it’s certainly not impossible.

 Business is unpredictable by nature—on both sides.

 Bringing in cash month after month and giving clients an identical experience is not a walk in the park.
-Especially when your “product” is manufactured by humans.
+Especially when your product is generated by humans.

-But, whether you like it or not, guaranteeing a uniform outcome for your clients is the only way to get to the top is to deliver predictable results.
-Every giant in business is a proof of that fact.
+But, whether you like it or not, the only way to get to the top is to deliver predictable results.
+Every giant in business is proof of that fact.

 “The two most important words I ever wrote were on that first Walmart sign: ‘Satisfaction Guaranteed.’
 They’re still up there, and they have made all the difference.”

-If what you want is predictable income and growth, it starts of by offering consistent, uniform and reliable value to each client you work with.
+If what you want is predictable income and growth, it starts off by offering uniform and reliable value to each client you work with consistently.

 Most of us get started in business for the wrong reasons.
 Some start accepting every client that knocks the door without thinking about their ideal customers.
 Others struggle to get them in the first place—without really thinking about who they want to work with.

 Sure, you must know what you do.
 You must master the know-how.
 But it really starts with the who.

 Until this is in place, scaling is an uphill battle.

 Focusing on a market segment immediately reduces needs to a handful.

 Things become more predictable and lead generation makes sense because you (and your sales team) know what to focus on.
 Building systems and processes becomes easier, and getting people to fit into the company is much more straightforward.

-This gives your business direction while making your message stronger—something we all need in this distracted world if we want to demand attention.
+This gives your business direction while making your message stronger—something we all need in this distracted world if we want to command attention.